luosch/nice_table/README.md

-a simple table with some functions
+a simple table with three functions

 1. insert
 2. delete